 I wouldn’t trade that for anything.

-When I was heavy, I thought if I lost weight, I would become like Alexis Carrington, the villain from the old T.V. show Dynasty.
+- I feared I would become like Alexis Carrington, the villain from the old T.V. show Dynasty.
 I thought I would become someone I didn’t like.

-Not only that, but I thought I would turn into a “loose” woman!
+- Finally, being a single woman at the time, I was scared I would turn into a “loose” woman!

 None of that happened.